Chavo Guerrero Jr.: World Championship Wrestling (1996–2001)

-World Wrestling Federation/Entertainment/WWE
+World Wrestling Federation/Entertainment/WWE (2001–2011)

-Los Guerreros (2001–2004)
+The Alliance and Los Guerreros (2001–2004)

-Guerrero's contract with WCW was one of the twenty-five contracts that were included in WCW's sale to the World Wrestling Federation (WWF).
-Like most of the wrestling talent that came over with WCW, Guerrero wrestled as a heel under the WCW banner as his WWF debut was as part of The Alliance, a group of WCW and ECW employees who had, in storyline, invaded WWF after their promotion was bought out.
+Guerrero's contract with WCW was one of the twenty-five contracts that were included in WCW's sale to the World Wrestling Federation (WWF) in March 2001.
+Like most of the wrestling talent that came over with WCW, Guerrero wrestled as a heel under the WCW banner as his WWF debut was as part of The Alliance, a group of WCW and ECW employees who had, in storyline, invaded the WWF after their promotion was bought out.
 On April 13, 2002, Guerrero faced Billy Kidman on an episode of WWF Metal for the Cruiserweight Championship and lost the match via pinfall.
 Guerrero spent time as an undercard wrestler in the company, which was soon rebranded World Wrestling Entertainment, wrestling for the WWE Cruiserweight Championship on numerous occasions.

 Soon after returning to the active roster, Guerrero was aligned with his uncle Eddie, forming the tag team Los Guerreros.
 In contrast to his previous WCW storyline with his uncle, Guerrero fully adopted his uncle's policy of "Lie, Cheat and Steal" to win matches as part of the gimmick.
-Los Guerreros won the tag team championships at Survivor Series, when they defeated Kurt Angle and Chris Benoit and Edge and Rey Mysterio in a Triple threat tag team elimination match.
+Los Guerreros won the tag team championships at Survivor Series on November 17, when they defeated Kurt Angle and Chris Benoit and Edge and Rey Mysterio in a Triple threat tag team elimination match.
 The duo turned face due to their popularity.
-On the February 6, 2003 episode of SmackDown!, Los Guerreros lost their tag team championships to Team Angle.
-At WrestleMania XIX, they were again defeated by Team Angle in a triple threat match for the tag team titles, also involving the team of Benoit and Rhyno.
+On the February 6, 2003 episode of SmackDown!, Los Guerreros lost the WWE Tag Team Championship to Team Angle.
+At WrestleMania XIX on March 30, they were again defeated by Team Angle in a triple threat match for the tag team titles, also involving the team of Benoit and Rhyno.
 They continued to feud with Team Angle and won the championships back on the September 18 episode of SmackDown!.
-One month later, they lost the titles to Basham Brothers.
-After losing their tag team championships, Guerrero became jealous of his uncle's growing popularity and WWE Championship ambitions, turned on Eddie, broke from the team, and turned heel again.
+One month later, they lost the titles to Basham Brothers on the October 23 episode of SmackDown!.
+After losing their WWE Tag Team Championship, Guerrero became jealous of his uncle's growing popularity and WWE Championship ambitions, and on the January 8, 2004 episode of SmackDown!, Chavo attacked Eddie after losing to the Basham Brothers in a rematch for the WWE Tag Team Championship and broke from the team, thus turning heel once again.
 He was soon joined by his father Chavo Sr. who sided with his son instead of his brother.
-Guerrero and his father teamed together to defeat Eddie and Kurt Angle on January 22, 2004 episode of SmackDown!
-Eddie, however, defeated Guerrero at the 2004 Royal Rumble to end their feud.
+Guerrero and his father teamed together to defeat Eddie and Kurt Angle on the January 22 episode of SmackDown!
+Eddie, however, defeated Guerrero at the Royal Rumble on January 25 to end their feud.